catchpoint/WebPageTest.recorder-to-script/README.md

 ---
 **NOTE**
-- At the moment, Only Chrome v101 and above i.e. Google Chrome Developer and Google Chrome Canary exports these json scripts.
+- Only Chrome v101 and above i.e. Google Chrome Developer and Google Chrome Canary exports these json scripts.
 - Make sure that your recording plays back correctly in Chrome before feeding it into The Recorder Script (To obtain the expected outcome)

 ---